srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

     You should see an empty dashboard at this point.

-### TAsk 2: Create a Resource Group and add a Resource Group tile to your Dashboard
+#### Task 2: Create a Resource Group and add a Resource Group tile to your Dashboard

 1. On the portal menu, click **Resource groups**